MonicaG/MonicaG.github.io/_posts/2021-02-11-use-github-actions-to-deploy-11ty-site-to-s3.markdown

 ---
-title: How To Use GitHub Actions To Deploy an 11ty Websiteite To S3
+title: How To Use GitHub Actions To Deploy an 11ty Website To S3
 layout: post
 category: webdev
 desc: A walkthrough describing how to setup a GitHub Actions workflow to deploy an 11ty website to AWS-S3.